soleumn/soleumn.github.io/_posts/ch9.md

 Yet, Han Goyo already had 4 cases of closure.

-Including the unofficial closure of <Call of Void>, it was a total of 5 cases—truly an unbelievable ability.
+Including the unofficial closure of &lt;Call of Void&gt;, it was a total of 5 cases—truly an unbelievable ability.

 According to international treaties, the status of trials worldwide had to be shared in real-time.